 - To find the right contact person in the company, contact the Human Resources Department and/or the department in which you are interested.
 Explain who you are and that you are inquiring about career opportunities.
 Ask with whom you should speak about such opportunities, or to whom you should send your resume.

 - Think about what you will say before making the call.
+Refer to the employer communication section for tips on professional communication.

 - Develop a phone script to help you prepare what you are going to say.
 Your 30 second commercial may be useful here, especially if you are talking directly to a hiring manager.